 Osteoarthritis is the most common joint disease in the world.
 It currently affects around one in four people over the age of 45 in the US.
-As a result of this disease, the affected joint becomes stiff and causes pain, mainly during any kind of exertion.
+As a result of this disease, the affected joint becomes stiff and painful, mainly during any kind of exertion.

 General facts about osteoarthritis

-Here at artros.org, all of the content is based on extensive research and the guidelines that are available for diagnosis and treatment of the disease.
-All information is in-line with the recommendations of the Swedish National Board of Health and Welfare, as well as directives from international organizations, such as OARSI (Osteoarthritis Research Society International).
+Here at osteoarthritis.org, all of the content is based on extensive research and the guidelines available for diagnosis and treatment of the disease.
+All information is in-line with the recommendations from international organizations, such as OARSI (Osteoarthritis Research Society International).

 Osteoarthritis is treated in different stages.
 You can imagine a pyramid, where all parts are built on top of each other.
 Not everyone needs to climb to the top of the pyramid.
-The foundation for treatment is customized, guided exercises in combination with education on how to best manage the disease.
+The foundational treatment is customized exercises (preferably with guidance from a licensed physical therapist) in combination with education on how to best manage the disease.
 This should be offered to everyone suffering from the disease.

-In those cases where exercise and education do not provide sufficient relief, or if the patient has so much pain that they cannot perform the exercises, pain relief can be used.
-Simple, anti-inflammatory, pain-relieving medications, such as Ipren, Voltaren and Pronaxen, are primarily used.
+In the cases where exercise and education do not provide sufficient relief – or if the patient has so much pain that they cannot perform the exercises – painkilling drugs can be used.
+Simple, anti-inflammatory, pain-relieving medications are primarily used.
+Opioids are not recommended.
 If more intensive and consistent pain relief is needed, cortisone injections can be used in certain cases.
-Regardless of which form of pain relief is applicable, it should only be used as needed.
-Exercise still forms the basis for treatment.
+Regardless of which form of pain relief is neccessary, it should only be used as needed and as prescribed by a doctor.
+Exercise is still the basis for treatment.

-The last stage, which is only considered for some people affected by the disease, involves surgery.
-If hip or knee osteoarthritis is involved, prosthetic surgery is an option.
-If other joints are affected, for example, arthrodesis can be an option.
+The last stage, which is only considered for a minority of those affected by the disease, is surgery.
+If the patient has hip or knee osteoarthritis, prosthetic surgery is an option.
+If other joints are affected, arthrodesis could be an option.

 Different joints are affected in different ways

-Since cartilage is found in all of our joints, all of our joints can be affected by osteoarthritis.
-The most common form is hip and knee osteoarthritis, but you can also develop osteoarthritis in the fingers, the spinal column and jaw, for example.
+Since cartilage is found in all of our joints, any joint can be affected by osteoarthritis.
+The most common forms are hip and knee osteoarthritis, but you can also develop osteoarthritis in the fingers, the spinal column, and the jaw, to give a few examples.
 The primary symptoms are the same regardless which joint is affected: joint pain and stiffness.
-The course of the disease and the treatment for it, however, can differ depending on which joint is affected.
+Howeve, the course of the disease and the treatment for it can differ depending on which joint is affected.

-Even if osteoarthritis is a relatively common disease, there are obviously other reasons for joint pain.
-Another diagnosis that can produce similar symptoms is, for example, rheumatoid arthritis, often shortened to RA.
-There are also different types of injuries that can produce knee pain, such as ligament or meniscus injuries.
-Regardless of when and how the pain in the joints develops, it is a good idea to visit your doctor and get a diagnosis.
+Even if osteoarthritis is a relatively common disease, there are of course other reasons for joint pain.
+Another diagnosis that can cause similar symptoms is rheumatoid arthritis, often shortened to RA.
+There are also different types of injuries that can cause knee pain, such as ligament or meniscus injuries.
+Regardless of when and how the pain in the joints develops, it is a good idea to see a doctor and get a diagnosis.
 Without the right diagnosis, you cannot start the right treatment.

 A healthy lifestyle with osteoarthritis

 Most of us recognize that our lifestyle plays a large role in the development of different diseases, even if we do not exactly know how.
-For example, we know that it is good to eat a varied diet, to get exercise each day and to sleep well.
-When it comes to specifically osteoarthritis, exercise plays a particularly large role.
+For example, we know that it is good to eat a varied diet, to exercise every day, and to sleep well.
+When it comes to osteoarthritis specifically, exercise plays a particularly large role.
 Both specific, customized exercises and general physical activity are good for pain relief.

-However, other lifestyle factors also can play a role.
+However, other lifestyle factors can also play a role.
 Diet can have a certain impact, primarily when it comes to weight loss.
 Since osteoarthritis is related to how much of a load is placed on the joint, it may be relevant for the patient to lose weight.
-Lower body weight and/or stronger muscles means a lighter load on the joints.
+Lower body weight and/or stronger muscles means less load on the joints.